Stock market today: Asian shares trade mixed after Wall Street dips amid dimming rate cut hopes

 The yield on the two-year Treasury, which more closely tracks expectations for the Fed, also jumped.
 It climbed from 4.22% to 4.34% Wednesday as traders trimmed their expectations for the Fed’s first rate cut to arrive in March.
 Traders are now betting on a less than 60% probability of that, down from roughly 70% a month earlier, according to data from CME Group.

-A top Fed official, Gov. Christopher Waller, said Tuesday that the central bank could take its time before its next move on rates given how resilient the economy has remained.

-“These comments leave a rate cut as early as March on the table but also indicate that such a move is not a done deal,” according to economists at Deutsche Bank led by Amy Yang.

-On Wednesday, the head of the European Central Bank warned in a speech about the risks of cutting rates too soon.
+On Wednesday, the head of the European Central Bank warned in a speech about the risks of cutting interest rates, one of the main levers that set stock prices, too soon.

-Interest rates are one of the main levers that set stock prices.
-The other is corporate profits, and several companies reported weaker results Wednesday than analysts expected, including U.S. Bancorp and Big 5 Sporting Goods.

-Charles Schwab reported stronger profit for the latest quarter than analysts expected, but its stock still fell 1.3%.
-Its revenue fell short of estimates, and analysts said its better-than-expected earnings were likely due in part to easier tax rates.

 AP Business Writer Stan Choe contributed from New York.
 Yuri Kageyama is on X at https://twitter.com/yurikageyama.